Engoo Blog Travel & Fun

 This recipe calls for half a cup of minced celery.

-*"Call for" is a common term in cooking that means "requires."
+*"Call for" is a common cooking term that means "requires."

 Slice

-My dad always slices the turkey for the family on Thanksgiving.
+My dad always slices the turkey at the start of Thanksgiving dinner every year.

 Preheat